top of page

 There are 3 key ways to identify the potential construction cost, in ascending order of accuracy

-Forecast a Budget Range: Use Square Meter Rates as a guide across the house or zones within the house to forecast a construction cost range to check the feasibility of the design
+1. Forecast a Budget Range: Use Square Meter Rates or a paid online tool like B4UBuild as a guide across the house or zones within the house to forecast a construction cost range to check the feasibility of the design.
+Contact us today for a 20% off promo code to B4UBuild.

 Let's discuss each one and conclude with which methods we recommend:

-Break your floor plan up into zones of Internal, covered external and garage
+1. Break your floor plan up into zones of Internal, Premium Internal, Covered external and Garage

 All houses are not created equal.
 Some have more expensive structures, building envelopes and interior fittings, finishes and fittings.
 It's also not possible to give a fixed total with such limited data, especially relating to the actual construction methods required at your property, so this allows for two totals that create a budget 'range'.